Industrial System Integration Guide for Automation Efficiency and Data Connectivity

 • IIoT platforms: Enable device connectivity and data exchange

-• Middleware solutions: Act as a bridge between different systems
+• Middleware solutions: Bridge different systems

-Helpful resources:
+Helpful Resources

 • Online documentation and technical guides